Cubs vs. Giants Player Props Betting Odds

-Player prop bet odds for LaMonte Wade Jr, Nico Hoerner and others are listed when the San Francisco Giants host the Chicago Cubs at Oracle Park on Friday (first pitch at 10:15 PM ET).
+Player prop bet odds for LaMonte Wade Jr, Nico Hoerner and others are listed when the San Francisco Giants host the Chicago Cubs at Oracle Park on Saturday at 7:35 PM ET.

 Cubs vs. Giants Game Info